edmooney/edmooney/README.md

 ### Hello, I'm Ed Mooney

 Solutions Architect currently at [@vertexinc](https://github.com/vertexinc) doing DevOps and Automation work.
-Love seeing Dev+Ops as One and tools that make that easier.
-Excited about AR & can't wait for the Dweb (Web 3.0).
+Love seeing Dev❤️Ops as One and tools that make that easier.
+Excited about AR🕶️, and the Dweb (Web 3.0) 🚀.

 * Terraform
 * Ansible